 While it is widely believed that Odessey was the band's final work, several unfinished tracks were recorded for what would be a follow-up album.
 These demos they tracked make my throat burn and eyes water up.
 It's what should have been Village Green for the Kinks, Parachute for the Pretty Things, and what Let It Be wanted to be for the Beatles: a profound summation of a complex time.
 The most compelling demo is "I Could Spend the Day," a summery track that sounds like what David Bowie was listening to when he lost his virginity.
 While many critics argue that the Zombies' influence lay dormant until a recent indie revival, I cannot help but hear a correlation between these final recordings and the London glam scene that would emerge several years after their demise.
 But where the Zombies' theatrics convey innocence, Marc Bolan's radiate sexuality.

 Although the Zombies failed as a marketable act, they achieved moments of undeniable greatness.
 In retrospect, their band dynamic made it nearly impossible for them to achieve the success of their contemporaries.
 Blunstone's pipes were buttery sweet, but, he lacked the vision and persona a pop idol needs.
 And while they are generally regarded as a branch on the Beatles' tree, it is essential to acknowledge that the Zombies spent their careers trying to exist as something more.
 Obviously, they didn't surpass the innovations of the Beatles.
 But nobody else did either, and anyway, that was never really the point.

-Also see PSF's other Zombies article
+Also see the Zombies website